 How long have you been reading Real Change?

-Do you think there is a solution to ending homelessness in our own city of Seattle?
+Do you think there is a solution to ending economic inequality in our society?

-If you were a rock star/musician who would you be?
+If you were a rock star or musician who would you be?

 Commenting is not available in this channel entry.